40+ Odd & Funny Things That Happened Throughout History

 A Historical Cat Sanctuary

 Cats don’t care about much of anything, and that includes human history.
 There’s an area in the city center of Rome called Largo di torre Argentina, and it’s where the infamous Julius Caesar was assassinated.
 Now, it’s home to a bunch of stray cats.
+The cats took up residence in the area, and locals who cared about their well-being started an underground (literally) cat shelter that took on the task of caring for the cats.
+If only the cats knew how cool their adopted home really is!

 A Historical Cat Sanctuary